panzertard/elitedangerous-notes/docs/_notes/Greek-Astronomy.md

 ---

 ## Interpretation of instructions
 **Part 1** - Instructions on how to interpret as well as rough location.
 Assumption: Andromeda
 > "To the jewel that burns on the brow of the mother of galaxies!

 Andromeda, again, which is **Classical Greek Astronomy**.
-Further

 **Part 2** - What kind of mythology & pieces to follow, perhaps which system to look in :
 > To the whisperer in witchspace, the siren of the deepest void!

-Meaning Sirens(?) via the "Myth of Er", but is the link strong enough?
+Meaning Sirens(?) via the "_Myth of Er_", but is the link strong enough?
 I'm not so sure about this.

 **Part 3** - Where in the system to go :
 > The parent's grief, the lover's woe, and the yearning of our vagabond hearts.
 To Raxxla!"

-### Possible references
+### Conjectures and possible references
 Part 1: Andromeda, Big Dipper, Ursa Major, Ursa Minor
 Part 2: Sirens as depicted in the [Myth of Er](https://en.wikipedia.org/wiki/Myth_of_Er)
 Part 3:
 - Parent's grief: _________ TBD _______
 - Lover's woe: __________ TBD _______
 - Vagabond = Wanderer(?), which is a term in [classical Greek astronomy](https://en.wikipedia.org/wiki/Ancient_Greek_astronomy) which refer to **planets**.

+Finally we need to figure out which model to use to predict where in the system the planet is.
+If it is a planet that is...

 ---